justanotherdot/justanotherdot/site/posts/an-infinite-barrage-of-mountains-to-climb.md

    always go to plan and that life is messy goes a long way.

-There's always another mountain and it *is* daunting but hopefully something I've said here will at least help make part of overcoming the next mountain easier.
+There's always another mountain and it *is* daunting but hopefully something I've said here will help make overcoming it, and the chatter of self doubt that tends to comes with it, easier.